pfaffmann/react-geogebra/README.md

 # React GeoGebra Component

 Hi Everyone.
 Welcome to my first published package for [react.js](https://reactjs.org/).
-I'm going to show you an easy way to embed [GeoGebra](https://www.geogebra.org/) Maths App to your React project.
+I'm going to show you an easy way to embed [GeoGebra](https://www.geogebra.org/) Maths App to your React project.<br />
+This is not an official GeoGebra-project.

 [![NPM](https://nodei.co/npm/react-geogebra.png?compact=true)](https://nodei.co/npm/react-geogebra/)